charissa-luk/jhu-sis-auto-register/README.md

 - 🧳 Make sure **Google Chrome** and **ChromeDriver** are:
   - Fully up to date
   - Exactly the same version
-- 💥 If something fails, a screenshot will be saved for debugging

 ---